-- We have developed a consumer toolkit to help prepare for self-management.
+- We developed a consumer toolkit to help prepare for self-management.

-- We will develop a provider toolkit to prepare an organisation to implement or self-management model, including processes around governance and risk management.
+- We developed a provider toolkit to prepare an organisation to implement or self-management model, including processes around governance and risk management.

-- We will articulate the process for implementing a direct debit stored value card or other financial self-management models
+- We developed a process for implementing a direct debit stored value card or other financial self-management models.

 - We evaluated and reported on outcomes for the benefit of the industry at large.